Five-Star Rhone Cruise

 This morning you can join an optional excursion to the incredible Ardèche Gorge, sometimes known as the 'Grand Canyon of Europe.'
 Winding through sandy beaches and dusky forests, under natural rock bridges and past leaning white cliffs, the natural beauty of this area is breathtaking and well worth experiencing.

-On Day 8 we arrive back in Lyon, where we disembark the ship and travel by First Class rail to Paris.
+On Day 8 we arrive back in Lyon, where we disembark the ship and travel by rail to Paris.
 Here we join the Eurostar to London.
 Upon arrival, your tour concludes.

 Optional shore excursions are not included in the price of your tour and are payable on board the ship.